Introduction

 The Travel Mileage Policy

-This will be updated on or about the first of every month.
+The base rate per kilometer will be updated monthly and applied to the calculator.
 The per-kilometre base rate will be calculated based on the mode price of a litre of gasoline in Nanaimo, according to GasBuddy, divided by 6.

 Base Rate = (Price of a litre of gas) / 6